dav3860/vmbix/README.md

 vmbix/zabbix_templates/new/template_vmbix_vm.xml       # Virtual Machine zabbix template
 [...]
 ```
-Copy files from the vmbix/ folder to you system accordingly to these path, except the JAR file with dependencies which should be placed in /usr/local/vmbix by default.
+Copy files from the vmbix/ folder to you system accordingly to these path, except the JAR file with dependencies which should be renamed vmbix.jar and placed in /usr/local/vmbix by default.
 Make shell scripts executable:

 ```
 chmod +x /etc/init.d/vmbixd